s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 type of top-level functions for better readability, but sometimes this is useful for some nested helper functions.

+#### Type safety and inference

+Haskell is a statically typed language.

 #### Function composition, higher-order functions, and function application

 Functions in Haskell can be handled similar to other datatypes.
 This way,